In this fifty-second archive story by Kristian Bertel, we see one of the many street dogs sleeping in Mumbai, India.

 Street dogs in India

-Street dogs may be stray purebreds, true mixed-breed dogs, or unbred landraces such as the 'Indian pariah dog'.
+Street dogs may be stray purebreds, true mixed-breed dogs or unbred landraces such as the 'Indian pariah dog'.
 Street dog overpopulation can cause problems for the societies in which they live, so campaigns to spay and neuter them are sometimes implemented.
 They tend to differ from rural free-ranging dogs in their skill sets, socialization and ecological effects.

 How many street animals are there in India?